 AC-3 Magnetic Contactor

-This category applied to squirrel cage induction motors, where the disconnection occurs while the motor is running at full speed.
+This category applies to squirrel cage induction motors, where the disconnection occurs while the motor runs at full speed.
 The breaking current is nominal.

 AC-4 Magnetic contactor